This is the multi-page printable view of this section. Click here to print.

 service.beta.kubernetes.io/scp-load-balancer-port-{port}-health-check-request-dataHTTP-Stringusername=admin&password=1234Specify the LB health check request string for the Service’s {port} port number

 Table.
-Settings related to LB health check in Kubernetes annotations
+LB health check-related settings in Kubernetes annotations

 Constraints

-The constraints to consider when using Kubernetes annotations are as follows.
+The following are constraints to consider when using Kubernetes annotations.

-When changing the Security Group, rules created in the existing Security Group are not automatically deletedservice.beta.kubernetes.io/scp-load-balancer-security-group-id
+Rules created in existing Security Group are not automatically deleted when changing Security Groupservice.beta.kubernetes.io/scp-load-balancer-security-group-id

 service.beta.kubernetes.io/scp-load-balancer-security-group-name

-Cannot use L4 and L7 together within the same k8s Serviceservice.beta.kubernetes.io/scp-load-balancer-layer-type
+Cannot use L4 and L7 together in the same k8s Serviceservice.beta.kubernetes.io/scp-load-balancer-layer-type

-LB Listener response timeout cannot be changed from enabled (1 - 120) to disabled (0)service.beta.kubernetes.io/scp-load-balancer-response-timeout
+LB Listener idle-timeout cannot be changed from used to not usedservice.beta.kubernetes.io/scp-load-balancer-idle-timeout

-Cannot use TCP and UDP together on the same port number within the same k8s Service-
+Cannot use TCP and UDP together with the same port number in the same k8s Service-

-• To add other URL patterns, you must add them directly in the Samsung Cloud Platform console
+• To add other URL paths, add them directly in the Samsung Cloud Platform console

 -